Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Measurements of mode parameters

 \subsection{Mode parameters from individual time segments}

-We measure the mode frequencies and powers in individual 4-year time segments to study their temporal variations.
+We measured the mode frequencies and powers in individual 4-year time segments to study their temporal variations.
 Because some modes are not significant in certain periods, the Lorentzian fit may not perform well.
-We therefore develop a more robust approach for determining the mode parameters.
+We therefore developed a more robust approach for determining the mode parameters.